dhruvgithu/dhruvgithu/README.md

 ## 🧠 How I Think & Build

-"Play the long game — real success is a Test match, not a T20; every ball is a new chance, whether in cricket or in life."
+"Play the long game — real success is a test match, and every ball is a new chance, whether it's cricket or life."

 ---